 Who will be the nation, land, and people who will be Rich in Adonai?

 The heavenly Father has, therefore, appeared to us in the prophetic narrative to make it known that this chosen Rich Son of His is the only one capable of properly administering all of the stewardship that has been personally entrusted to Him.
 And this Son is one of us.
 He is a Jew!
-Therefore, until Israel, the chosen firstborn nation, land and people of all the world puts his trust in the Messiah, the whole world will suffer, because: We are all in this Human Family together and we cannot usher in the Kingdom of Adonai without the Help of both the Messiah, who is Rich in Adonai, and the cooperation of Israel, the firstborn nation and chosen people of Messiah and Adonai!
+Therefore until Israel, the chosen firstborn nation, land and people of all the world, trusts in the Messiah of God, all the whole world will suffer.
+Why? because we are all in this Human Family together and we cannot usher in the Kingdom of HaShem without the help of both the Messiah, who is Rich in Adonai, and the cooperation of Israel, the *firstborn nation and chosen people of HaShem and His Messiah!

 Failure followed by an End to the Search for the faithful Rich Son: